Black Lives Matter

 As you know, the College of Liberal Arts sees diversity, equity and inclusion as central to our college mission.
 As such, we invite you to look into the events and resources on this page.
 We all know that to do better, we need to know better and this is one way we can assist in helping our faculty, staff, and students to gain new knowledge.

 The Music Department presents a virtual panel discussion titled “Addressing Racism and Diversity in Music Institutions” at 11:10 a.m.
-Thursday, Nov.
-5. The guest panelists are Stephanie Shonekan (left), associate dean of the College of Arts and Science and professor of music at the University of Missouri, and Keith Jackson (right), dean of the College of Creative Arts at West Virginia University.
+Thursday, April 8.
+The presentation is a continuation of one made in November with guest panelists are Stephanie Shonekan (left), associate dean of the College of Arts and Science and professor of music at the University of Missouri, and Keith Jackson (right), dean of the College of Creative Arts at West Virginia University.
 Cal Poly Director of Jazz Studies Arthur White will moderate the discussion.
 “Whether obvious, subversive or unintentional — and for a variety of reasons — racism has long been present in music institutions,” White said.
 “Recent world and national events have not only given pause to dismissal of discussions related to this issue, but in fact, have proven the necessity for an open and frank discussion about race and diversity in music programs across the country."

 This panel will discuss the realities of racism and experiences in personal careers.
 It will address why certain literature and pedagogical methods are more pervasive than others and the potential for affecting change through increasing diversity and inclusion.
 More information on the panelists is on the Music Department website.
 The event is free and open to the public.